Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Family Seiberg Witten invariant, Kronheimer and Smirnov's invariants

-Here, $\Lambda^+$ is the fiber bundle over $B$ with fiber equal to self-dual $2$-forms along the fibers of $\mathcal{X}$.\\ Let $L:=det(S^+)$.
-A family of $\U(1)-$connection and the family of Levi-Civita connection on $\T_{\mathcal{X}/B}$ together determine a family of smooth covariant derivatives on $S^+$, we denote it by {$A_b|b\in B$\}.\\ Consider the configuration space
+Here, $\Lambda^+$ is the fiber bundle over $B$ with fiber equal to self-dual $2$-forms along the fibers of $\mathcal{X}$.\\ Let $L$ be $\det(S^+)$.
+A family of $\U(1)-$connection and the family of Levi-Civita connection on $\T_{\mathcal{X}/B}$ together determine a family of smooth covariant derivatives on $S^+$, we denote it by $ \{A_b|b\in B\}$.\\ Now we are ready to define the configuration space

 And we define $\mathcal{C}^*$ to be the space consisting of $(\Phi,A)$ with $\Phi\neq 0$.
 We call $\mathcal{C}^*$ the irreducible part of configuration space.
 By choosing a family perturbation of $g_b-$self dual $2-$forms $\eta_b$ we can define the family Seiberg-Witten equation on the configuration space:\\